Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 Block statements are multi-line statements that perform a many actions in one go.
 They are used to define functions, loops, and conditionals.
 Block statements are enclosed in curly braces `{}`.
 There are 8 block statements in Crust:

 - `setup { ... }`: The setup block is executed once at the start of the program.
-It is used to initialize variables, import files, and set up the game environment.
+It is used to initialize variables and set up the game environment.
   In library files, variable assignments are appended to the importing file from the setup block.
 Everything else is ignored.
 - `update { ... }`: The update block is executed every frame, and is used to update the game state, handle input, and draw graphics.
 Libraries ignore the update block.
 - `if condition { ... }`: Executes the block if the condition is true.
 Example: `if x > 0 { print("x is positive") }`